Deniz Celiloğlu

-Deniz Celiloğlu (born 1 January 1986) is a Turkish television and film actor.
+Deniz Celiloğlu (born 19 July 1986) is a Turkish actor.

+Early life and career

-Deniz Celiloğlu was born on 1 January 1986 in Bulgaria and moved with his family to Turkey at the age of 3.
+Deniz Celiloğlu was born on 19 July 1986 in Razgrad, Bulgaria into a Bulgarian Turk family and moved with his family to Turkey at the age of 3.
 A graduate of Mimar Sinan University, Faculty of State Conservatory, Theater Department, Deniz Celiloğlu took part in many plays.
 He became known for his role as Commissioner Selim in the Kanal D series Kanıt.
 He also had leading roles in the movies Ev and Tamam mıyız?.
 Deniz Celiloğlu married Müge Bayramoğlu on 12 December 2010.
 The couple divorced after 3 years of marriage on 27 December 2013 at the Istanbul Family Court.